ReDI-School/html-css/projects/01_ecommerce/02_milestone/project_guide.md

 ---

 ### **2. `style.css`**
-The primary focus of this week’s project is the `style.css` file, which introduces basic styling concepts.
+The primary focus of this Milestone’s project is the `style.css` file, which introduces basic styling concepts.

 #### **Header Styling**
 - **Purpose**: Enhance branding and navigation.